Levis318/MASTERCODERS.github.io/README.md

 **Game Solids Elements:**

-1. Background is not solid, it is at a fixed point, and it does not change
+1. The background and foreground are not solid, they are at a fixed point, and they do not change nor move

       Steps:
-      1.
+      1. Make a background
-      2.
+      2. Make a foreground
-      3.
+      3. make it so that the background and foreground don't move

 2. Platforms/walls are solid and can be touched by Player if the User controls the player to do so, but the platforms/walls do not do anything else